William Jefferson Clinton ~ August 19, 1946 -

 Our main purpose for going to Little Rock was to visit the Clinton Museum, and the building is very impressive.

-The museum is chock full of items and this is just a sample.
+The museum is chock full of items.

 Chihuly Glass